 Here are a few reminders:

 Those are our tips to help you master your radio voice!
-Don’t forget to take care of your voice, it’s your most precious tool as a radio host.
+Take care of it, train it regularly, and remember: your voice is one of your most precious tools as a radio host.